bjsilver/aqhealth_impact_calculator/README.md

 ### Make population count slices
 For the GPWv4 data, a utility script (`./utils/make_popslices.py`) has been written.
-If using other data, you will need to make these files.
+If using other gridded population data, you will need to make these files/edit the script.

 For each year you wish to include in the analysis, there needs to be a pickled dictionary of population count slices in the grids directory